| |

 things to do in palolem backpackers

-The perfect things to do in Palolem
+Things to do in Palolem as a solo traveller

-Take a blissful yoga class
+Take a yoga class

 At the north end of Palolem beach, pay a visit to the Earth Yoga Village, a tranquil oasis and supportive community, which is a great place to go if you’re looking for yoga in Palolem.
 Here, you will find drop-in classes, yoga teacher training, retreats and workshops.